IsaacLeimgruber/cgx-project/README_M3.md

 ## 1. Project basis: Bezier Curve

 A recursive implementation of the Bezier Curve following the deCasteljau algorithm.
-The Curve is then sampled, the distance between each sample evaluated to allocate a proportional time for each path between two successive samples to allow a constant speed over the curve.
+The Curve is sampled, the distance between each sample evaluated to allocate a proportional time for each path between two successive samples to allow a constant speed over the curve.